nickjj/build-a-saas-app-with-flask/README.md

 docker-compose up --build
 ```

+After everything is up and running, visit http://localhost:8000.

 ### How does this source code differ than what's in the course?

 In the course we build up a 4,000+ line Flask application in 15 stages while